 Previously, I was an Assistant Professor of History, Philosophy and Sociology of Science at Michigan State University.
 Currently, I am an Associate Editor for the journal Science as Culture, the US Book Review Editor for the journal Science, Technology and Society, and an independent scholar and consultant.

 Overall, I am interested in knowledge and innovation by (and from) the marginalized, and have previously convened an NSF-sponsored conference and network of scholars around this topic.
+Below is my one page curriculum vitae.

 Keywords: Uneven Development, Epistemic oppression, Undone Science, Undone Technology, Structural Inequality, Inclusive Innovation, Strong Objectivity, Justice, Counter-Expertise